 Select your pay frequency: weekly, bi-weekly (every two weeks), semi-monthly (twice per month), or monthly.

 Enter your federal and state income tax withholding percentages.
-The defaults are approximate flat rates; your actual withholding may vary based on your W-4 elections and tax brackets.
+The defaults are approximate flat rates, your actual withholding may vary based on your W-4 elections and tax brackets.

 Enter your pre-tax deductions: health insurance premium (fixed dollar amount per period), 401(k) contribution (percentage of gross), and any other pre-tax deductions like HSA or FSA contributions.